 - If making a gluten-free version of these muffins, make sure to use a 1-1 gluten-free flour blend that can be equally substituted for Spelt flour.

-Other muffin recipes to try
+More blueberry recipes to try

-If you tried these healthy blueberry muffins or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried these Healthy Blueberry Muffins or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print

 - 2 cups rolled oats (gluten-free if needed)

 - 1 1/2 cups whole-grain spelt flour (can sub 1–1 gluten-free flour)